SoniaThakur99/Communication-between-NameNode-and-Client-using-RPC-in-HDFS/README.md

 sh
 git clone https://github.com/SoniaThakur99/Communication-between-NameNode-and-Client-using-RPC-in-HDFS.git

-2. Import this folder in Intell IJ IDE
+2. Import this folder in IntelliJ IDE

 3. In Intell IJ IDE click on the run button OR